You are viewing a story from harrypotterfanfiction.com

 And so it was the Wednesday after the party and we had just finished another busy day of double transfiguration, doing tricky spells turning objects into animals, herbology and ancient runes.
 I was completely shattered and had so much homework to do, but once again I had my Wednesday night detention to contend with.

 I bolted down my dinner yet again, feeling sick as I rammed the food quickly down my throat.
 I was really getting fed up with hiding and was completely blaming Cormac for it.
 Yes, I should have spoken to him by now, but I knew from past experience that he wasn’t someone who took rejection very well.

 My bad mood was not helped by the fact that Harry and Ron found the whole situation hilarious.
-Ron had acted a bit weird at first when he had first found out that I had kissed Cormac and I briefly wondered if he was jealous, but now that it was absolutely clear that I was not interested in him, he went back to mocking me as usual.
+Ron had acted a bit weird at first when he had first found out that I had kissed Cormac and I briefly wondered if he was jealous, but now that it was absolutely clear that I was not interested in him, he went back to making light of the situation by teasing me.

 ‘So Hermione, no crawling under tables tonight,’ Ron asked a little too gleefully, as he sat down at the table opposite me during dinner.
 The joke was getting really old.
 He had made it at least three times every day and I was beginning to lose my patience.
 ‘Nope, not tonight,’ I managed to say with a light tone, although my fists were clenching underneath the table.
 Ignore him; ignore him I said over and over in my head.